-The reason why some people fall victim of narcissists’ hoovering and get back into a toxic relationship is because they don’t manage to recover completely and forget the narcissist after going no contact.
+The reason why some people fall victim to narcissistic hoovering and get back into a toxic relationship is because they don’t manage to recover completely and forget the narcissist after going no contact.

 In this article I will tell you how to erase a narcissist from your mind after you have decided to go no contact.
 But before that, it’s important to understand how recovery happens from a psychological point of view.

-Right after breaking up, each person goes through certain stages of recovery before they forgets the person they broke up with completely.
+Right after breaking up, each person goes through certain stages of recovery before they forget the person they broke up with completely.
 These stages are: denial, anger, bargaining, depression and recovery.
-You can read more about stages of recovery on this psychologytoday article.
+You can read more about stages of recovery on this Psychologytoday article.

-Some people recover from a break up after few weeks while others take months or years to recover.
+Some people recover from a break up after a few weeks while others take months or years to recover.
 You may be thinking that people who take so long are those who were so much in love with their partner but that’s not true.
 The reason why some people take so long to recover is because they have false beliefs about relationships.
 Taking wrong actions after going no contact can also get you stuck in a certain stage of recovery.

-For example, a person can get stuck in denial stage for months after getting dumped because she believes that only worthless people get dumped.
+For example, a person can get stuck in the denial stage for months after getting dumped because she believes that only worthless people get dumped.
 In this case, accepting the fact that she was dumped would mean that she is unworthy.
 This makes her stay in denial hoping that her partner will change his mind and come back.

 Trying to forget your narcissist ex and getting stuck in the anger stage

 Denial is usually not a big problem when someone has decided to go no contact.
-This is because they usually accept the fact that the relationship has come to an ended even before they leave.
+This is because they usually accept the fact that the relationship has come to an end even before they leave.
 The stage that many people get stuck in is the anger stage.